kyle-lt/colima-docker-splunk-otel-collector/README.md

 ## OpenTelemetry Collector Configuration

-The OpenTelemetry Collector is configured with the `otel-collector-config.yaml` file, but it's ready out-of-the-box to work with Jaeger.
+The OTel Collector configuration is covered in the [Compose file comments](./docker-compose.yaml#L8-L18).

 ## Troubleshooting

-Make sure containers are running:
+Make sure the container is running:

 ```shell
 docker ps